malupawashe05/FUTURE_FS_01/README.md

-# Personal Portfolio Website
+# Professional Portfolio Website

-This is my personal portfolio website created as part of the *Full Stack Web Development Internship* at *Future Interns*.
+This is my Professional portfolio website created as part of the *Full Stack Web Development Internship* at *Future Interns*.

 ## 📌 Project Objective
 To build a clean, responsive, and professional portfolio website that showcases: